JoanR99/coroshop-server/README.md

 ![Node] ![Typescript] ![Nest] ![GraphQL] ![MongoDb]

 Coroshop was developed with Node.js, Typescript and Nest.js framework, using Mongoose as ODM for a MongoDB database.
-I decided to build this with Nest because it has default Typescript support and because it is a robust and opinionated framework to build complex backends.
+I choose Nest as the framework because it works by default with TypeScript, allowing the creation of more scalable, testable, and maintainable APIs, and promoting a structure with a good separation of responsibilities.
+Also, I choose to work with GraphQL instead of a REST API because it is composed of a typed query language that complements very well with TypeScript and generates the API documentation automatically.
+Finally, I use MongoDB as the database because of its flexibility in defining models and because it's perfect for handling large amounts of data as it scales more cheaply than a relational database.

 &nbsp;